Remote work is on the rise and so is the remote productivity.

 Flexible work schedules might give remote workers more freedom, but it can also be extremely distracting.
 How do you make sure that your employees are staying productive?

-There is a popular saying: “you cannot manage what you cannot measure” meaning that you need to employ clear and right metrics and standards on what you are trying to control, so you get enabled to objectively qualify employee-produced results as proper or improper ones.
+There is a popular saying: “you cannot manage what you cannot measure”.
+This means that you can employ clear and right metrics and standards on what you are trying to control.
+So you get enabled to objectively qualify employee-produced results as proper or improper ones.
 Correct measuring respects variability of results, recognizing levels of productivity and trends to productivity decreasing or increasing.

-To go ahead with productivity monitoring you need to have a conception of good, sufficient, or low productivity levels which are stated in certain performance standards.
-This plan will be compared against indicators that you have in reality; therefore a plan should be based on certain objective appraisal, probably a common norm, experiment-based results, or projection.
+To go ahead with productivity monitoring you need to have some strongholds.
+This can be a conception of good, sufficient, or low productivity levels which are stated in certain performance standards.
+This plan will be compared against indicators that you have in reality.
+Therefore a plan should be based on certain objective appraisal, probably a common norm, experiment-based results, or projection.

 One of the goals of productivity monitoring is to find out what reasons underlie a lack of productivity.
 In other words, there’s a need to understand whether employees can’t do the job right or they don’t want to do it.
 In both cases, you need to perform a special investigation to define what exactly harms the productivity of each workplace, and once reasons are identified, they need to be removed or mitigated.

 Low productivity should be approached very accurately and thoroughly.
-A company cannot demand from its employees a good productivity level if these employees are untrained, demotivated, poorly managed, or supplied with defective tools.
+If the employees are untrained, demotivated, poorly managed, or supplied with defective tools, a company cannot demand from them a good productivity level.
 It is necessary to consider all factors before reaching employees with feedback.

 Starting from disorganized work-spaces to bad ergonomics, boring work stations to incessant chatter in the background, we constantly combat with our environment just to get things done.